Marc Joan – Author

 If you want to know more about my work, please see the ‘BibliBlography’ page for a list of my published stories, and the ‘Extracts’ page for some brief excerpts.

 If you want to know more about me, please scroll down this page for a short biography.
-Alternatively, please read this interview in SmokeLong Quarterly — Smoke and Mirrors; or this one with Pamela Robertson — BooksLifeEverything (scroll down to Sep 21st, 2022); or this one with Linda Hill — LindasBookBag ; or this ‘Spotlight’ feature (scroll to Oct 12th, 2022) on TNBBC — Indie Spotlight ; or this one in Punt Volat Magazine — Punt Volat Interview.
+Alternatively, please read this interview in SmokeLong Quarterly — Smoke and Mirrors; or this one with Pamela Robertson — BooksLifeEverything (scroll down to Sep 21st, 2022); or this one with Linda Hill — LindasBookBag ; or this ‘Spotlight’ feature (scroll to Oct 12th, 2022) on TNBBC — Indie Spotlight ; or this interview in Punt Volat Magazine — Punt Volat Interview.

 If you want to get in touch, please go to the ‘Contact’ page.